 - computer science/physics (B.Sc. major and honours)

-- computer science/pure mathematics (B.Sc. major and honours)
+- computer science/pure mathematics (B.A. major and honours, B.Sc. major and honours)

 A minor in computer science is also available.

 COMP 1000 - Computer Science - An Introduction

 COMP 2001 - Object-Oriented Programming and Human-Computer Interaction

 - Computational scientist

 - Systems analyst/designer

 Our students work in national and international firms such as IBM, Apple, Microsoft, EA Games, as well as in the oil and gas sector and in local industry.

 Note: some of these careers may call for supplementary education or preparation in the form of graduate studies, experiential learning or professional courses and exams.